richardcocks/richardcocks.github.io/2025-03-30-FasterThanMemCmp.md

 The more biggest difference is between .NET framework and .NET 8.
 Even the loop is notably faster in .NET 8.
 There is a bizarre performance regression from .NET 8 to .NET 9 for 1GB arrays, which I will investigate separately to try to confirm that result, it may have been a glitch in the benchmark, given twice the memory allocations and twice the time taken.

-When we look at `IEnumerable<T>.SequenceEqual`, it is 500 times faster for our 1MB array in .NET 8 than in .NET framework.
+When we look at `IEnumerable<T>.SequenceEqual`, it is **500 times faster for our 1MB array in .NET 8 than in .NET framework**.
 In .NET8 and .NET9, `IEnumerable<T>.SequenceEqual` is faster than the version of memcmp I have on my machine.

 There wasn't a significant difference between `ReadOnlySpan<T>.SequenceEqual` and `IEnumerable<T>.SequenceEqual`, with the difference around the margin of error.

-memcmp is still a little slower across the board, it's still very fast but it's no longer necessary for highly performant array comparisons.
-When the original stackoverflow answer was written, nothing in .NET could come close to that performance, since `Span<T>` wasn't yet a thing, and for 1MB arrays,
+`memcmp` is still a little slower than `SequenceEqual` across the board.
+It's still very fast, much faster than naive methods, but it's clearly no longer necessary for achieving high performance for array comparisons.
+When the original stackoverflow answer was written, there was nothing available in .NET that could come close to that performance, as it was before `Span<T>` was added to the runtime.

-A benefit of the `ReadOnlySpan<T>` implementation over `IEnumerable<T>.SequenceEqual` is that we can also trust that it still perform acceptably when we target .NET Framework.
+A benefit of the `ReadOnlySpan<T>` implementation over using `IEnumerable<T>.SequenceEqual` is that we can also trust that it still perform acceptably when we target .NET Framework.

 ## Conclusion